Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Its wide aperture of f/3.5 – 22 provides rich details and vivid colors, while the autofocus system keeps my art stills filled with sheer colors and clarity.

-My camera is easy to use and comes with an intuitive menu system that makes it easy for me to navigate through all its features.
+My camera is easy to use and has an intuitive menu system that makes navigating through all its features easy.

 White Balance/Frame Rate